Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

         git pull origin main
     See the previous step for more information on resolving conflicts.

 #.
-To prevent unnecessary testing of branches that are not ready for review, the ``{{ cookiecutter.project_name }}`` repository is set up to run tests only when a Pull Request has been "approved" by a maintainer.
-Similarly, the notebooks within documentation will only be rebuilt when the Pull Request is "approved", or if the Pull Request makes explicit changes to them.
-As such, additional changes to the Pull Request might be required after the Pull Request is approved to ensure that the tests pass and the documentation can be built.

-#.
 Once your Pull Request has been accepted and merged to the `main` branch, several automated workflows will be triggered:

     - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the `main` branch on GitHub. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests (this will cause the version to be bumped twice).**